Long-Tailed Distribution-Aware Router For Mixture-of-Experts in Large Vision-Language Model

 We reveal the distinct token-to-expert routing (TER) distributions in vision-language tasks: language TER follows a uniform distribution, while vision TER exhibits a long-tailed distribution.
-This challenges the conventional load balancing mechanism in MoE: experts should receive an equal number of tokens to avoid a small number of experts gaining a disproportionately large share of preferences by the router.
-To address this, we propose a \textbf{L}ong-\textbf{T}ailed \textbf{D}istribution-aware \textbf{R}outer (LTDR) for vision-language TER, solving two key issues: (1) Distribution-aware router for modality-specific routing.
-We retain the load balancing mechanism for language TER but relax it for vision TER, enabling important vision tail tokens to be routed to specialized experts.
-(2) Enhancing expert activation for vision tail tokens.
-Recognizing the importance of vision tail tokens, we employ an oversampling-like strategy, which increases the number of activated experts to ensure their thorough processing.
-To verify the effectiveness of our LTDR, we conduct extensive experiments on both vision-language and vision-only benchmarks.
-The experimental results validate our approach.
+This challenges the traditional load balancing mechanism in MoE: experts should receive an equal count of tokens to avoid a small number of experts gaining a disproportionately large share of preferences by the router.
+To address this, we propose the \textbf{L}ong-\textbf{T}ailed \textbf{D}istribution-aware \textbf{R}outer (LTDR) for vision-language TER, addressing two key challenges: (1)~Modality-specific distribution-aware routing.
+We retain the load balancing mechanism for language TER but abandon it for vision TER, enabling important vision tail tokens to be routed to specialized experts.
+(2)~Vision-specific expert activation.
+Recognizing the importance of vision tail tokens, we employ a data-augmentation strategy, which increases the number of activated experts to ensure their thorough processing.
+To verify the effectiveness of our LTDR, we conduct extensive experiments on both vision-language and vision benchmarks.
+Experimental results verify the effectiveness of our approach.

-As the vision tail tokens are only identified in one batch of vision tokens in each iteration, it will inevitably misjudge some unimportant vision tokens as vision tail tokens, affecting the model’s reception of key information.
-Therefore, although it has been demonstrated that the proposed solution can solve the expert specialization problem of vision tail tokens by strengthening vision tail token routing, the solution still has room for improvement because the identification of vision tail tokens is challenging.
-In the future, it may be an interesting direction to explore whether the vision tail tokens and their optimal experts can be determined from an optimization perspective.